-Main Idea: The United States showed its commitment to self-determination through the Atlantic Charter, the Truman Doctrine, and its involvement in the Korean and Vietnam Wars.
+Main Idea: The United States showed its commitment to selfdetermination through the Atlantic Charter, the Truman Doctrine, and its involvement in the Korean and Vietnam Wars.
 Body Paragraph 1: Over the course of the twentieth century, the United States consistently demonstrated its commitment to advocate national self-determination around the world.
-President Franklin Roosevelt and the British Prime Minister Winston Churchill announced the Atlantic Charter, which was a joint declaration of common principles towards which the United Kingdom and the United States would strive. principle of national self-determination was distinctly expressed in the charter, which committed both governments to seek the restoration of "sovereign rights and selfgovernment" to nations that have been denied those rights.
-12 In 1947, President Harry Truman reinforced this principle when he addressed a joint session of Congress and established the Truman Doctrine, which reoriented American foreign policy from its previous stance of isolationism.
-In his speech, Truman most notably declared that it must be "the policy of the United States to support free peoples who are resisting attempted subjugation by armed minorities or by outside pressures."13 Beyond rhetoric, the commitment to national selfdetermination had a significant bearing on US military interventions in far-flung conflicts such as the Korean War and Vietnam War.
-14 It is evident that national self-determination is a central and underlying principle that has steered American foreign policy for significant periods of the twentieth century.
+In 1941, President Franklin Roosevelt and the British Prime Minister Winston Churchill announced the Atlantic Charter, which was a joint declaration of common principles towards which the United Kingdom and the United States would strive.
+The principle of national self-determination was distinctly expressed in the charter, which committed both governments to seek the restoration of "sovereign rights and selfgovernment" to nations that have been denied those rights.
+In 1947, President Harry Truman reinforced this principle when he addressed a joint session of Congress and established the Truman Doctrine, which reoriented American foreign policy from its previous stance of isolationism.
+In his speech, Truman most notably declared that it must be "the policy of the United States to support free peoples who are resisting attempted subjugation by armed minorities or by outside pressures."
+Beyond rhetoric, the commitment to national selfdetermination had a significant bearing on US military interventions in far-flung conflicts such as the Korean War and Vietnam War.
+It is evident that national self-determination is a central and underlying principle that has steered American foreign policy for significant periods of the twentieth century.

 Body Paragraph 2: The American foreign policy actively enhanced collective security through establishing international organizations and treaties.
-Echoing Roosevelt's Four Freedoms speech, the eighth and final principle in the Atlantic Charter asserted that "all of the Nations of the world, for realistic as well as spiritual reasons, must come to the abandonment of the use of force."15 This represented an important acknowledgement of collective security that eventually led to the establishment of the United Nations (UN) in 1945.
+Echoing Roosevelt's Four Freedoms speech, the eighth and final principle in the Atlantic Charter asserted that "all of the Nations of the world, for realistic as well as spiritual reasons, must come to the abandonment of the use of force."
+This represented an important acknowledgement of collective security that eventually led to the establishment of the United Nations (UN) in 1945.
 The United States also demonstrated its resolve to enforce collective security in both the Korean War in 1950 and the Persian Gulf War in 1990.
-United States took the lead to pass resolutions, rally international support, and convince member states to contribute to collective action as part of the UN.
-16 The United States further enhanced collective security through the ratification of collective defense arrangements such as the North Atlantic Treaty Organization (NATO), Southeast Asia Treaty, and the Rio Treaty.
-17 These regional arrangements, legitimized by Articles 51 to 54 of the UN Charter, contributed to the preservation of international peace and security.
-18 policy actively enhanced collective security through establishing international organizations and treaties, particularly the United Nations.
+The United States took the lead to pass resolutions, rally international support, and convince member states to contribute to collective action as part of the UN.
+The United States further enhanced collective security through the ratification of collective defense arrangements such as the North Atlantic Treaty Organization (NATO), Southeast Asia Treaty, and the Rio Treaty.
+These regional arrangements, legitimized by Articles 51 to 54 of the UN Charter, contributed to the preservation of international peace and security.